-- Satisfactorily complete a total of no fewer than 16 units - Satisfactorily completed units must include: - o three units of the common study of English (Units 1, 2, 3 and 4) or Literature or English Language (two of which must be a Unit 3-4 sequence) - three sequences of Units 3 and 4 studies other than English
+- Satisfactorily complete a total of no fewer than 16 units - Satisfactorily completed units must include: - o three units of the common study of English (Units 1, 2, 3 and 4) or Literature or English Language (two of which must be a Unit 3-4 sequence) - o three sequences of Units 3 and 4 studies other than English

 NOTE: A sequence of Units 3 and 4 may be accumulated over more than one year.
 All Year 12 students are expected to complete five Unit 3/4 sequences unless there are extenuating circumstances.
-If this is the case, students may apply to do four subjects in their final year.
+If this is the case, students may apply to do four subjects in their final year (reduced load).
+Students requesting a reduced load must apply via the relevant form (please see VCE Leader).
+The application will require supporting evidence by a professional e.g. Doctor/Psychologist.
 Under the current acceleration policy, students can accelerate into VCE at Year 9 in one subject maximum, Year 10 in two subjects maximum.
 It must be noted that some subjects are not available for acceleration without having advanced in the subject earlier in the student learning pathway.